-The Adult Basic Education program is for individuals in need of a high school equivalency as preparation for the high school equivalency test.
-By achieving a high school equivalency, students enjoy personal fulfillment, the ability to continue their education at the collegiate level, and/or are able to obtain employment or advance in the workforce.
+The Adult Basic Education program is for individuals in need of a State of Illinois High School Diploma, formerly known as High School Equivalency Certificate as preparation for the State of Illinois High School Diploma test.
+By achieving a State of Illinois High School Diploma, students enjoy personal fulfillment, the ability to continue their education at the collegiate level, and/or are able to obtain employment or advance in the workforce.

 All Adult Basic Education programs are non-credit, tuition-free, and part-time for community residents.